SlicerMorph/Tutorials/GPA_3/parser_and_sample_R_analysis.md

 Due to arbitrary rotations, we cannot compare procrustes coordinates directly, instead we look centroid sizes, procD, PC scores, and allometric regression model summary.

 ### Step 10.
-Calculate each sample's Procrustes distance to the consensus shape because geomorph does not report each sample's procD to the consensus shape.
+Calculate each sample's Procrustes distance to the consensus shape because geomorph does not report this.
 ```
 pd <- function(M, A) sqrt(sum(rowSums((M-A)^2)))
 geomorph.PD <- NULL